-This volume of papal letters covers the first tranche of the chancery, or Lateran Registers, of Leo X (1513-21) and brings to light a great mass of biographical and topographical information illustrating the ecclesiastical landscape of Great Britain and Ireland at a critical moment.
+This volume of papal letters covers the first tranche of the chancery, or Lateran Registers, of Leo X (1513- 21) and brings to light a great mass of biographical and topographical information illustrating the ecclesiastical landscape of Great Britain and Ireland at a critical moment.
 In addition to calendaring the Lateran Registers for 1-7 Leo, the present volume also collects the rubricellae of lost letters from all relevant Indici, namely Ind.
 350-355, covering the entire pontificate.
 The letters imply a constant traffic between the British Isles and the Curia and provide valuable insights into relations between the national churches and the papacy in the run-up to the break with Rome.
 These are essential background papers for students of the Reformation.
 ISBN 978-1-874280-78-1, lxxix + 852 pp, €80, 2005 Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
 Papal Letters, Volume XXIII, Part I, 1523-1534, Clement VII, Lateran Registers Alan Macquarrie, editor

-This volume of papal letters covers the first tranche of the Lateran Registers for the momentous pontificate of Clement VII (1523-1534), and brings to light a great mass of information - biographical, topographical and political - about the churches in Great Britain and Ireland on the eve of Henry VIII's breach with Rome.
+This volume of papal letters covers the first tranche of the Lateran Registers for the momentous pontificate of Clement VII (1523-1534), and brings to light a great mass of information - biographical, topographical and political - about the churches in Great Britain and Ireland on the eve of Henry VIII's break with Rome.
 It marks a major step towards the achievement of the ultimate aim of the Calendar of Papal Registers project, to make available to researchers the material in the registers relating to Great Britain and Ireland up to Henry VIII's break with Rome in 1534.
 The letters imply a constant traffic between these islands and the Curia, and provide valuable insights into relations between the national churches and the papacy.
 Especially striking are the differences between the types of legal transactions engaged in within the churches in the different parts of these islands.
 These are essential background papers for students of the Reformation.

-ISBN 978-1-906865-68-9, xx + 525 pp plus index, €65, 2017 Alan Macquarrie is an independent scholar.
-He has published several books, most recently a Calendar of Scottish supplications to Rome.
-History of science Papers of the Dublin Philosophical Society, 1683-1709 K.Theodore Hoppen, editor
+ISBN 978-1-906865-68-9, xxviii + 658 pp plus index, €65, 2018 History of science Papers of the Dublin Philosophical Society, 1683-1709 K.Theodore Hoppen, editor

 The changes that took place in natural science in the sixteenth and seventeenth centuries represent some of the most profound in human history.
 The many scientific societies of the time played a central role in bringing these ideas to a wider audience and the Dublin Philosophical Society constituted Ireland's most direct response to the 'new science' of the time.
 Its members saw themselves as belonging to a universal world of learning and were in touch with colleagues in England, Scotland, France, Italy, Germany and the Low Countries.
 This edition of the complete papers of the society, taken from numerous archives and libraries throughout Europe and published in a scholarly and annotated format, constitutes an important contribution to Irish history and to the general intellectual history of the time.
-ISBN 978-1-874280-84-2, xlix + 1002 pp (in 2 volumes), 50 illustrations, ξ 85, 2008 K. T. Hoppen is Emeritus Professor of History at the University of Hull, a Fellow of the British Academy and an Honorary Member of the Royal Irish Academy.
-Theodore Hoppen has produced nearly one thousand pages of text, handsomely printed and indexed.
-Every good library needs to own it and every student of the period will have to consult it. -MARGARET C. JACOB, TIMES LITERARY SUPPLEMENT Professor Hoppen's exemplary edition stands as an awe-inspiring monument - both to pioneering savants and to a meticulous scholar. -TOBY BARNARD, EIGHTEENTH-CENTURY IRELAND
+ISBN 978-1-874280-84-2, xlix + 1002 pp (in 2 volumes), 50 illustrations, €85, 2008 Documents relating to the Bogs Commissioners, 1809-1813 Arnold Horner, editor